nekrassov01/access-log-parser/README.md

 	res, err := p.ParseString(log, nil)

-	// Read and parse logs from a file res, err := p.ParseFile("path/to/logfile.log", []int{1, 2})
+	// Read and parse logs from a file
+	// All ParseXXX methods can skip a line by specifying a line number res, err := p.ParseFile("path/to/logfile.log", []int{1, 2})

 	// Read and parse logs directly from the gzip file